 Hearing loss can impact a child’s development of communication, language, and social skills.
 Hearing loss can occur when any part of the ear – inner ear, outer ear, middle ear, acoustic nerve, or auditory system – is not functioning properly.
-Hearing loss can occur for a variety of reasons, but one thing is certain: the earlier treatment is received, the better the outcome.
+Hearing loss can occur for a variety of reasons, but one thing is certain: the earlier treatment at a developmental disorder treatment center is received, the better the outcome.

 Symptoms of hearing loss are as unique as the child him or herself.
 Symptoms of hearing loss include:

 - No startle response in reaction to loud noises

 - Do not turn toward source of sound

 - Does not use single words by one year of age